Our scholarships are for 1 year. You'll learn all about the work we do.

-- undertake a supported improvement project within a local organisation
+- Undertake a supported improvement project within a local organisation.

-- help us improve and promote the quality of health and social care
+- Help us improve and promote the quality of health and social care.

-- develop new ways of working in health and social care.
+- Develop new ways of working in health and social care.

 Would I be suitable?

-Scholarships are suited to role such as:
+Scholarships are suited to roles such as: